amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 .. figure:: fig_perf.png

-   Performance comparison for FPsim from an explicit loop-based approach compared to an array-based approach. :label:`perf`
+   Performance comparison for FPsim from an explicit loop-based approach compared to an array-based approach, showing a factor of ~70 speed improvement for large population sizes. :label:`perf`

-TODO: fix long lines

 .. code-block:: python